 Whet your appetite with a local ale, cider or apple juice at The Swan’s handsome oak bar, and prepare yourself for a top-quality meal in the welcoming restaurant.
 Head Chef Tom heralds from the River Cottage kitchen and takes a lot of inspiration from his time there.
 Rare-breed pork from the village butcher features strongly on the menu.

 We really liked the beef carpaccio, and the spiced belly of Gloucester Old Spot, but found the venison with juniper and bay a little tough.
 The excellent meat options are complemented by fresh fish from Brixham - delicious whiting with capers and Jerusalem artichokes - and a veggie option, such as bubble and squeak with fried duck egg and pumpkin purée.
 Desserts are decadent: dark chocolate trifle with boozy cherries.
-Book well ahead and bear in mind the restaurant is closed Sunday nights (when you can sample the hearty bar menu instead).

 A simple but delicious organic breakfast is served on mismatched vintage china: bacon sandwiches (cured by Tom himself), smoked salmon and scrambled eggs, and Brown Cow yoghurt with fruit and granola.
 Bread is homemade, as are jams.